binalogue/skeleton-vue-components/packages/vue-components/README.md

 # vue-components

-> 🖖 Binaweb component library, built with Vue CLI 3
+> 🖖 An example component library built with Vue CLI 3

 ## Installation